Series Classes

 -

-Missing class will happen for a lot of folks.
 I do not suggest signing up if you knowingly have to miss more than one class.
-I do not suggest missing the first two weeks if you are new to the studio, without the base of navigating the studio the transition is more difficult for both the instructor and the student.
-Even if you have taken classes in another studio, our systems for setting yourself up and cleaning up will be different.
+I do not suggest missing either of the first two weeks if you are new to the studio.
+Without the base of navigating the studio rules and cleaning practices the transition is more difficult for both the instructor and the student.

-For Hand-building the project based nature of it means that missing a class in the first four weeks means you are missing a particular skill.
+For Hand-building, the project based nature of it means that missing a class in the first four weeks means you are missing a particular skill.
 The instructor will do their best to present it and you can use open studio time to make up the class without instruction.
 Missing week 1 means missing the introduction to navigating the studio and makes it more difficult.

 -